Person dies in hospital after Waihi car and campervan crash, weekend road toll rises to four

 A tragic weekend on the country's roads has claimed four lives and injured many others.

-A person has died in Waikato Hospital aftera campervan and a car collided this afternoon on SH2 - Parry Palm Ave, Waihi.
+A person has died in Waikato Hospital after a campervan and a car collided this afternoon on SH2 - Parry Palm Ave, Waihi.

 The victim had been in the car.